 Peter White, Ph.D.

-Former director of the North Carolina Botanical Garden and current professor at University of North Carolina at Chapel Hill
+Former Director at the North Carolina Botanical Garden and Current Professor at University of North Carolina at Chapel Hill

 Peter White, Ph.D., is a plant ecologist with over 100 publications on an impressive array of topics, from ecology and biogeography (including diversity patterns, scale, disturbance, and patch dynamics) to rare plants, restoration, and the philosophy of conservation.
 From 1986 to 2014, White directed the North Carolina Botanical Garden through a period of exciting changes and growth.
 In this role, he and the staff sought to redefine the scope of botanical gardens to focus on conservation, sustainability, and gardens as the healing interface with and gateway to nature.
 He emphasized that this conservation mission was “not just an ‘add on’ to what the garden does, but can be firmly nestled within a mission that addresses environmental and sustainability issues — this work is connected to the central role that botanical gardens can and should play.”

 Professor of Arthropod Biodiversity at University of California, Berkeley

 Claire Kremen, Ph.D., was a conservation biologist before that was even a recognized field.
 Her early work included biodiversity research and designing protected area networks in Madagascar, a biodiversity hot spot.
 Her work since then has continued to address the question of how we design sustainable landscapes that promote biodiversity while providing for people, and has focused on how to reconcile agricultural land use with biodiversity conservation.